betterzhou/betterzhou.github.io/_pages/about.md

 - JAMIA Open
 - International Journal of Medical Informatics
 - BMC Medical Informatics and Decision Making
 - JCO Clinical Cancer Informatics
+- IEEE Journal of Biomedical and Health Informatics
 - IEEE Transactions on Knowledge and Data Engineering
 - IEEE Transactions on Neural Networks and Learning Systems
 - IEEE Transactions on Neural Systems and Rehabilitation Engineering